joseareia/ipleiria-thesis/README.md

 - **Code**: Includes any code examples related to the thesis.
 - **Figures**: Contains figures and images used in the thesis.
 - **Matter**: Contains additional matter (e.g. acronyms, glossary, etc.) and front/back pages for the thesis.
+- **Variables**: Includes the `Variables.tex` document, where you can change the all the document variables.
 - **IPLeiriaMain.tex**: Main LaTeX file for compiling the thesis content.
 - **IPLeiriaThesis.cls**: LaTeX class file containing the formatting and styling specifications.